top of page

 A perfect companion book for any Anne of Green Gables fan!

-I'm not a "crafty" person (my creations never turn out remotely like the ones pictured in handicraft books).
-I still love looking through the illustrations in this book.
+I'm not a "crafty" person (my creations never turn out remotely like the ones pictured in handicraft books), but I still love looking through the illustrations in this book.

 What Makes This Book Special: